developersancho/SwiftRorty.iOS/README.md

 - __usecase__: They enclose a single action, like getting data from a database or posting to a service.
 They use the repositories to resolve the action they are supposed to do.
 They usually override the operator ```invoke``` , so they can be called as a function.

 ### Presentation
-The ```features``` layer contains components involved in showing information to the user.
-The main part of this layer are the views(activity, compose) and ViewModels.
+The ```presentation``` layer contains components involved in showing information to the user.
+The main part of this layer are the Views and ViewModels.

 ## Demo Screenshots